Anonymousauthor2024/Supplementary-documentation/Reddit Study: Classification Tasks Using GPT-4.md

 1. **Sampling and Labeling**: We randomly sampled 100 posts, which were independently labeled by two researchers.
 The labeling was done in groups of 10 posts.

 2. **Comparison and Consensus**: After each group was labeled independently, the results were compared.
 In cases of inconsistent classifications, the researchers discussed the discrepancies until they reached a consensus, then proceeded to the next group.
 After 10 rounds of discussion, a consistent classification standard was established.
+We calculated inter-rater reliability using Cohen's Kappa, which achieved a value over 0.8, indicating substantial agreement.

 3. **Prompt Creation**: Once the classification standard was established, the researchers translated it into a prompt.
 The labeled sample dataset was used as a test set, and GPT-4 was employed for the classification tasks.
 The researchers adjusted the prompt as needed to align with the classification standard while optimizing GPT-4's performance.
 The final prompt was determined once GPT-4 achieved an accuracy rate of 80%.